 You’ll be able to accomplish more if you’re able to plan your wedding while on the go, rather than just sitting in front of your computer.
 By downloading the WeddingWire app, you can access planning tools, browse and contact wedding, check out inspo, and tackle many of the tasks listed below right from your mobile device.

 One of the most fun parts of planning a wedding step by step is gathering inspiration.
 Think about how you want your wedding to look and feel.
 Are you going for a super-classic and formal vibe?
-Or perhaps an event that's more relaxed and rustic?
-The choice is yours, but it’s a good idea to start perusing Pinterest, Instagram, and wedding websites to start considering color schemes, décor ideas, and more.
+Or perhaps a wedding style that's more relaxed and rustic?
+The choice is yours, but it’s a good idea to start perusing Pinterest, Instagram, and the latest wedding trends to start considering wedding colors, décor ideas, and more.
 We recommend starting this process early on, but kicking it into high gear once you’ve selected your venue and set a date.

 You won’t officially “set a date” until you book your venue.
 But, we recommend choosing a few potential wedding dates before you start looking at venues.
 First, think about the season in which you’d like to wed—and if a Saturday night wedding is a must (convenient, but potentially more expensive and competitive) or if you’re open to a wedding on a different (perhaps less in-demand) day.
 Then, take a look at the calendar, taking into account work schedules, holidays, family conflicts, etc., and narrow things down to a few choice dates.
 Having some potential wedding dates in mind will be very helpful during the venue selection process.

 7. Choose a Venue